 The DoE helped to identify communities that are particularly vulnerable to extreme climate events.
-The selection of the 135 schools, therefore, took into consideration not only the educational benefits but also the needs of at-risk populations that depend on the school for shelter or other community services, and duplication with other programmes.
-It is possible that schools will be added or dropped during the grant process as a result of the application
+The selection of the 15 schools, therefore, took into consideration not only the educational benefits but also the needs of at-risk populations that depend on the school for shelter or other community services.
+It is possible that schools will be added or dropped during the grant process as a result of the application process.